 Scientific name: Agaricus Bisphorus.

-The different varieties of button mushrooms available in the markets are the same A. bisphorus that sold at various stages of growth and harvest.
+The different varieties of button mushrooms available in the markets are the same A. bisphorus that is sold at various stages of growth and harvest.

 Immature and white: Common button, or table mushroom.

 Immature and brown: Chestnut mushrooms, or cremini.
 These have a thicker stem and a harder, pale brown cap.
-They have more pronounced "mushroomy" flavor, and a meatier texture than white mushrooms.
+They have a more pronounced "mushroomy" flavor, and a meatier texture than white mushrooms.

 Mature: Portobello mushroom.

-Young buttons have pleasant, unassuming flavor, while their flavor intensifies in open capped, larger ones.
+Young buttons have pleasant, unassuming flavor, while their flavor intensifies in open-capped, larger ones.
 Avoid those featuring white underneath gills as they can be poisonous.

-Button mushrooms carry vitamin D in the form of ergocalciferol.
+Button mushrooms carry vitamin-D in the form of ergocalciferol.
 Vitamin D is an essential fat-soluble vitamin required for bone growth and calcium metabolism.